smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 Configure the following parameters to meet the needs of your application:

-- `uint16 requestConfirmations` - How many confirmations the Chainlink node should wait before responding.
+- `uint16 requestConfirmations`: How many confirmations the Chainlink node should wait before responding.
 The longer the node waits, the more secure the random value is.
 It must be greater than the coordinator's `minimumRequestBlockConfirmations`.
-- `uint32 callbackGasLimit` - How much gas you would like in your callback to do work with the random words provided.
+- `uint32 callbackGasLimit`: How much gas you would like in your callback to do work with the random words provided.
 It must be less than the coordinators `maxGasLimit`.
-- `uint16 numWords` - How many random words you would like in your request.
+- `uint16 numWords`: How many random words you would like in your request.
 If you are able to make use of several random words in the same callback, you can achieve significant gas savings.

 ## Example Contract